Previterror/fs-journal/journal/01/questions.md

     > a selector(h1), a property(color), and a value(rgba(255, 210, 33, .75))

 07. How do you think good design influences people when visiting a website, and what sorts of things could you convey through design alone?
     > Good design can funnel people to certain pages of your site or make certain things easier such as reading large amounts of text.
-You can communicate a lot of tone and who you expect yo use the website through the design.
+You can communicate a lot of tone and who you expect to use the website through the design.

 08. What is the purpose of ***wireframing***?
     > Wireframing allows you to mock up your website or app so that everyone involved can see what the plan for the UX is and how it conveys information.